-This did not come as a total surprise because the Swiss surveillance law has been debated for quite some time, and mirrors similar efforts which are ongoing in other countries such as Germany, France, the UK, and the US.
-Unfortunately, due to the tragic events in Paris, efforts to curtail privacy have attracted political support even though it is clear that banning encryption won’t prevent terrorism.
+This did not come as a total surprise because the Swiss surveillance law has been debated for quite some time, and mirrors similar efforts which are ongoing in other countries such as Germany(new window), France(new window), the UK(new window), and the US(new window).
+Unfortunately, due to the tragic events in Paris, efforts to curtail privacy have attracted political support even though it is clear that banning encryption won’t prevent terrorism(new window).

-As the world’s largest secure email service, we are following the discussions in Switzerland closely and we have gone over law with legal experts to understand the implications for Proton Mail.
-The Swiss surveillance law is similar to the one which was recently approved in Germany.
+As the world’s largest secure email service(new window), we are following the discussions in Switzerland closely and we have gone over law with legal experts to understand the implications for Proton Mail.
+The Swiss surveillance law is similar to the one which was recently approved in Germany(new window).
 However, there are some differences.
 The Swiss version requires sign off by a judge and needs to go through two levels of judiciary for approval.
 The Swiss also don’t have a history of cooperating with the US, unlike German intelligence.

 After careful analysis, we can conclude that the new Swiss surveillance law will not significantly impact the environment for secure email services in Switzerland, and in particular will not affect Proton Mail.
 There are a couple reasons for this.